mixpanel/docs/docs/Tracking/how-tos/debugging.md

 ### Debugging with the Browser Console (Web)

-In web, you can view the Mixpanel API calls being made from the browser developer console.
-When opening up the console, you can look at the XHR requests in the network tab and find the Mixpanel API call when firing an event you have Mixpanel instrumented on.
+If you're using Mixpanel in a web application, you can use your browser's developer console to view Mixpanel API calls being made from each page.
+When opening up the console, you can look at the XHR requests in the Network tab.
 For instance, here is an example /track call being made:

 The data attached to the track call is base64 encoded: